HydrogenB/mynamecard/README.md

 - **Cause**: User might be offline when trying to access or download a card
 - **Handling**: Proper offline detection and appropriate messaging

-## Future Implementation: Firestore Integration
+## Firestore Integration

 ### Overview

-The next phase of implementation will migrate from client-side IndexedDB to cloud-based Firestore for data persistence.
-This will enable:
+The application uses Firebase Firestore for data persistence, providing:

 1. Cross-device access to cards
 2. Better data durability